PLSC 1340 Introduction to Comparative Politics

-PLSC 4340 Special Studies in Comparative Governments and Politics: Politics and Islam
+PLSC 4340 Special Studies in Comparative Governments and Politics

-This course will examine the tension that exists between rights and democratic representation.
-Issues explored include judicial social policy making, individual versus collective rights, aboriginal rights, and affirmative action.
-(Lusztig)
+Examines the tension that exists between rights and democratic representation.
+Explores judicial activism in making social policy, individual versus collective rights, aboriginal rights, and affirmative action.

 PLSC 4342 Why Nations Revolt

-This course provides an introduction to revolutions by surveying the major theories that have been developed to explain the occurrence of revolutions.
-Various revolutions will be examined in case studies, including the French, Russian, Nazi and Chinese revolutions.
-In addition, at least one peasant revolution in the Third World will be covered.
+Survey of the major theories that have been developed to explain the occurrence of revolutions.
+Examines various revolutions as case studies, including the French, Russian, Nazi, and Chinese revolutions, and at least one peasant revolution in the Third World.

 PLSC 4344 Gender in World Politics

-This course surveys classic and contemporary scholarship on women and gender in world politics, focusing on theoretical and empirical exploration of political participation, representation, activism, democracy, war, and human rights.
-(Cloward)
+A survey of classic and contemporary scholarship on women and gender in world politics, focusing on theoretical and empirical explorations of political participation, representation, activism, democracy, war, and human rights.